 How it Works

 Applying to the Homebuyer program can be a lengthy process.
 The time it takes to apply depends on when you inquire about the program, our application schedule, and our building schedule.
 We only accept applications when we are ready to begin building homes and we only accept applications for the homes we intend to build next.
 When you apply during an open application phase, you apply for the next set of homes we plan to build.

 The application process for the Homebuyer program is split into two application phases: the program phase and the loan phase.
 When you initially apply to the Homebuyer program, you submit and complete a program application.
 If you are selected and you complete the program requirements, you will submit and complete a loan application.
 Below we discuss the program phase of the application.

+Habitat Homeownership is not for everyone or every family, to find out if our program is right for you we highly recommend attending an Homeownership program orientation.
 This is an in-person information session about the program, the homes we build, where we are building, and what it takes to qualify.
 It is about an hour long.
-If you have attended orientation in the past, or you want to apply at a later time, your attendance at orientation is good for one year from the date of orientation.
+If you have attended orientation in the past, or you want to apply at a later time, it is our recommendation that you attend an orientation with in one year of submitting your application.

 After you attend orientation, you should consider whether it is the right time to purchase a home and whether a Habitat home fits your housing needs.
 You may want to wait to apply to improve your credit score, you may want a different style of home than what we are building at the time, or you may have other priorities that may make contributing sweat equity more difficult.
 Take the time to seriously consider whether you are ready for homeownership.

 Before you begin working on an application, you should determine whether you are eligible to apply and participate.
 Click here to review our eligibility requirements.